Candidates announced for Student Government president, VP and treasurer

 Campaigning for the 2017 Student Government (SG) president, vice president and treasurer positions begins today.
 There are four candidates this year, three on one ticket and one solo runner.

-Voting is open from Monday, Feb.
-27 until Wednesday, March 1.
-The SG Elections Commission will be in the Breezeway from 10 a.m. to 4 p.m. everyday.
+Voting will be open at the SG Elections Commission booth in the University Center Breezeway from 10 a.m. to 4 p.m.
+Monday, Feb.
+27 through Wednesday, March 1.
 Students can also vote on OrgSync.
 Results will be announced on March 1 at 5:30 p.m. on the Lakeside Patio.

 These are the candidates: